-- Under Coverage agent host, specify the host name or IP address of the machine where the coverage agent resides.
+- Under Coverage agent host, specify the hostname or IP address where the application under test and coverage agent are hosted.

 - (Optional) Under Coverage agent user ID, you can specify a user ID so that coverage results can be associated with a specific user.
 A user ID should only be specified when the coverage agent is configured to run in multi-user mode.
 See the DTP Engine documentation for details.

-- If you want test failures reported when the coverage agent connection fails, check Report coverage agent connection failures as test failures.
-Otherwise connection problems will be reported to the console, but will not cause the test to fail.
+- Enable the Report coverage agent connection failures as test failures option for test failures to be reported when the coverage agent connection fails, or when the static coverage file location is misconfigured.
+Otherwise, the problems will be reported to the console, but will not cause the test to fail.

 - Configure a SOAtest localsettings file that sets:

-- The build id (build.id) based on how you want to correlate coverage results.
-If you want to merge these coverage results with those from other types of testing—such as unit testing and manual testing of the same application—they must all use the same build id.
-The build id set here must match the one that will be set on the DTP engine when collecting the static and dynamic coverage files and uploading the coverage data.
+- The build ID (build.id) based on how you want to correlate coverage results.
+If you want to merge SOAtest coverage results with results from other types of testing—such as unit testing and manual testing of the same application—they must all use the same build ID.
+The build ID set here must match the build ID set for dotTEST or Jtest when collecting the static and dynamic coverage files and uploading the coverage data.

-- Run a test in command line mode using the Test Configuration and localsettings file that were previously configured (described in Application Coverage).
-This test should be part of an automated process.
+Run your tests in command line mode using the Test Configuration and localsettings file you have configured (see Configuring SOAtest to Collect and Upload Coverage).
+This step should be part of an automated process.